 - Explains medicinal chemistry on chemical mechanism terms, allowing for a more interesting and easier to comprehend text

-- Includes valuable insights towards the various pathways taken at the pharmaceutical industries in drug discoveries.
+- Includes valuable insights toward the various pathways taken at pharmaceutical industries in drug discoveries

-- Improved by including questions raised and suggestions made from students in the authors' medicinal chemistry class.
+- Improved by including questions raised and suggestions made from students in the authors’ medicinal chemistry classes

-This book will benefit both upper level undergraduates and graduates who are studying in the fields of medicinal chemistry and drug discovery, as well as scientists who are working in the pharmaceutical industry.
+This book will benefit both upper level undergraduates and graduates studying in the fields of medicinal chemistry and drug discovery, as well as scientists working in the pharmaceutical industry.